Brendan Donovan Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in the league.
+- The 8.4 strikeouts per nine innings put together by the Cubs pitching staff ranks 21st in MLB.

-- The Cubs' 4.15 team ERA ranks 14th across all MLB pitching staffs.
+- The Cubs have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.

-- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (106 total, 1.1 per game).
+- Cubs pitchers combine to surrender 107 home runs (1.1 per game), the third-fewest in baseball.

-- The righty last pitched on Wednesday against the Washington Nationals, when he went 5 2/3 innings, allowing three earned runs while giving up seven hits.
+- In his most recent outing on Friday against the St. Louis Cardinals, the lefty went 6 1/3 innings, allowing two earned runs while surrendering six hits.

-- In 16 games this season, the 31-year-old has a 6.05 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .280 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.